Shooting of Jason Harley Kloepfer: Shooting

 911 call records showed that there were 13 calls from May 2020 to September 2022 related to Jason Harley Kloepfer's residence, with the records stating that the calls were regarding incidents including "welfare check", "assault", "disturbance" and "fireworks".

 On December 12, 2022, just before 11.20 p.m., a person called 911, claiming to be Kloepfer's neighbor.
 The caller indicated that Kloepfer "about an hour ago, started shooting off fireworks, screaming, yelling, going to kill everyone in the neighborhood ... he's discharging a firearm ...
 They've been over there screaming, yelling and fighting for the last 45 minutes".
 The caller then said: "I just heard his wife screaming 'stop it,' and then a bunch of shots went off and now I can’t hear her over there at all."
 The caller then quotes his neighbor as saying: "Send the police, I'll get them too."

 Around 11.20 p.m. on December 12, three Cherokee County deputies arrived at Kloepfer's home, and are heard saying: "We haven’t been able to make contact with anybody at this residence ...
 There's a detached garage with music blaring in the garage.
 We can’t get anybody to come to the door at the garage either."
 The officers referenced seeing a bullet and security cameras at Kloepfer's home.
 The SWAT team of the Eastern Band of the Cherokee Indian Police Department was summoned around 12.20 a.m. on December 13 to handle a potential hostage situation.
 A search warrant for Kloepfer's home was approved around 2.15 a.m.
+According to Kloepfer's later lawsuit, just before 2 a.m. of the night of the incident, an officer visited the neighbor to view her video of the complained behaviour; the lawsuit alleges that the video's only clear dialogue was a woman’s voice saying "stop" four times, but the video did not discernable show Kloepfer, his wife, or gunfire.